eiffel-community/community/GOVERNANCE.md

 * Project guidelines
 * Code of conduct guidelines
 * Contribution process
+* Security/Vulnerability reporting and response processes

 ### Community Vision, Mission, and Goals

-This document will include the community vision, mission, and goals by taking different audiences into account such as developers, decision makers.
+This document will include the community vision, mission, and goals by taking different audiences into account such as developers, and decision makers.

 ### Technical Committee Charter